-Also, it’s essential to highlight all findings you noticed from the Exploratory DA, the concerns and ideas for the given project that you got from the analysis, and all the work you will need to do in the preprocessing pipeline to train your model with adequate data.
+Also, it’s essential to highlight all findings you noticed from the Exploratory Data Analysis, the concerns and ideas for the given project that you got from the analysis, and all the work you will need to do in the preprocessing pipeline to train your model with adequate data.
 For those who want to get deeper into this topic, here are some book suggestions:

 - Exploratory Data Analysis.
 John W.Tukey, 1977.

 - Hands-On Exploratory Data Analysis with Python: Perform EDA techniques to understand, summarize, and investigate your data.
 Usman Ahmed & Suresh K. Mukhiya, 2020.